Bhishek2143/Sorting-Visualizer/README.md

 The concept of visualizing algorithms lets us understand algorithms in a much better way.

 This project is built using ReactJS.
 It includes visualization of few classic sorting algorithms such as: Bubble Sort, Selection Sort and Insertion Sort.

-Play around with it: https://crazydjp.github.io/Sorting-Visualizer/

 ( NOTE:  Enable hardware acceleration in Chrome for smooth transition effect. )